Kings & Queens

 Death of Owain Glyndwr, leader of the Welsh revolt.

 Henry marries Catherine, daughter of Charles VI.
-Under the treaty of Troy, Henry will become King of France on the death of Charles VI.
+Under the treaty of Troyes, Henry will become King of France on the death of Charles VI.

 Birth of Prince Henry, later Henry VI.